-To address the challenges that currently slow progress of translation of laboratory-based stem cell research to high quality clinical trials, CIRM is proposing two new strategic infrastructure programs (1) the Translating Center and (2) the Accelerating Center.
-The Translating Center and the Accelerating Center are designed to complement each other and work synergistically to support CIRM-funded Translational and Clinical projects.
+To address the challenges that currently slow progress from the translation of laboratory based stem cell research through high-quality clinical trials, CIRM is proposing two new strategic infrastructure programs (1) the Translating Center and (2) the Accelerating Center.
+The Translating Center and the Accelerating Center are designed to complement each other and work synergistically to support CIRMfunded Translational and Clinical projects.
 The Translating Center, a stem cell-specific preclinical research organization, will support IND-enabling activities while the Accelerating Center, a stem cell-specific clinical research organization, will support IND submissions and clinical trials.